pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 Apply binary logic over Signal K path values.

-__pdjr-switchlogic__ allows the user to define a collection of rules which will be applied to the Signal K data store.
+__pdjr-switchlogic__ allows the user to define a collection of *rule*s which will peruse the Signal K data store and update it in response to path value changes.
-Each rule consists of an *input expression* and an *output path*.
+Each *rule* consists of an *input expression* which determines if and how an *output path* should be updated.

 *input expression* is a boolean expression in which each operand is a Signal K data value (identified by its path) or a boolean constant.
-Changes in the value of *input expression* operands are processed through the boolean expression and may in an update of the value of *output path* to make it conform to the state of *input expression*.
+Changes in the value of variable operands change the value of the *input expression* and this results in the value of the *output path* being updated in sync.

-*outout path* and variable operands in *input expression* are arbitrary Signal K paths, but there are special notational forms for switches and notifications which simplify the writing of rules and imply the mechanism that will be used for updating the *output path* value.
+*outout path* specifies an arbitrary Signal K path, but there are special notational forms for switches and notifications which simplify the writing of rules.

-By default the plugin issues a put request to update an *output path* value, but this default can be substituted by a delta update dependent on the notational form used to specify an operand or by an explcit override for a particular rule.
+The value specified by *output path* can be updated by either a put request or a delta update.

+Example 1: Rule to issue a notification when a tank nears full.

+{
+   "input": "tanks.wasteWater.0.level":ge:0.8",
+   "output": "notifications.wasteWater.0.level:alert::Waste tank at 90% capacity"
+}

+Example 2: Operate an output relay when a switch is turned on.

+{
+   "input": "[0,1]",
+   "output": "[10,7]"
+}

 With appropriate supporting put handlers the plugin provides a generic solution to the problem of doing something when a state change happens